stefanbohne/bynar/docs/language.rst

     let y = ?sum * 3;
     return (sum, y);

 This returns `(3, 90)`.
-Any outer variable is inaccessible as long as the inner variable is visible.
+Any outer variable is inaccessible as long as an inner variable with the same name in scope.

 This feature can also be used, to simulate a variable that changes its value.
 The `?`\s are very important in that case::